brown9804/VerilogQflowDesignTestAnalysisHub/Timing_Design/README.md

 ## How to run

-To analyze the soreboard behavior:
+To analyze the scoreboard behavior:
 ~~~~
 <FOLDER PATH>$ make scb
 ~~~~